AliEmad2002/CNC/Acknowledgement.md

-  Even though it may not be the best program among likes - hahaha - but I've learned and gained a quantity that I myself am compensated with, hoping it would improve my skills, looking forward for the best and for never stopping the process of learning, trying, making mistakes, debugging, optimizing, and agile-ing over.

   Thanks to every single person helped me in this project, technically or emotionally, demonstrating principles, sharing previous experiences, providing hardware material, or much more that I may not even recall.
   -	Family.
 For their patience and taking over a lot off me.
   -	Assiut Robotics team.
-For proving - nearly most of - hardware material and workspace.
+For proving - nearly most of - hardware material and workspace (previously).
+  -	IOT lab, electrical engineering department in Assiut university.
+For providing ALL hardware material and workspace (currently)
   -	Ahmed Osama.            (teaching assistant at electronics and communication department, faculty of engineering, Assiut university).
 For his guidance, supervision, and most importantly: encouragement.